 Hey there!
 Just a quick reminder to always put safety first when working in your garden.
 Don’t forget to wear gloves and goggles to protect yourself.
 With these precautions in mind, you can easily give your garden that artistic touch.

-9. Metal Gear Circle Sculpture Ideas
+9. Metal Gear Circle Sculptures

 So, let’s kick things off with a few old rusty gears that you can easily snatch up at flea markets or garage sales.
 Grab a wooden base and arrange the gears in a cool circular design.
 Make sure to stick them down with some strong adhesive to keep everything in place!